 Creating your own sauces

 If you want to take the time and make some fancier sauces and can them in mason jars or similar, you can have your own custom blends on hand rather than spending an hour on a fancy sauce for a special meal later on!
 Making a gallon of a sauce instead of a pint doesn’t really take that much more effort except for the canning part.

 Ketchup on the cheap

-A 6 oz can of organic tomato past is $0.90, but organic ketchup in a 20 oz container is at least $2.50.
+A 6 oz can of organic tomato paste is around a buck, but organic ketchup in a 20 oz container is at least a few bucks.
 While I have to add salt, sugar, vinegar and some spice, the cost will still be half the cost.

 While I am not saving a lot since we don’t use a lot of ketchup, I can put back tomato paste in a much smaller space than a bunch of premade ketchup.
 You can add garlic powder or any other spice you might want too, and since you are making your own blend, you can have control over the salt content and thickness.

 24 small cans is a lot less trash than 24 containers of ketchup, so that means less recycling and hauling to the dump.
 Things like this matter when you don’t have garbage pick up or if you are in a crisis and garbage services are not available.
 Metal cans biodegrade faster than plastic by a long shot too!